Does Student Financial Aid Count as Income for Benefits?

 Under the Consolidated Appropriations Act, students with an Expected Family Contribution (EFC) of zero are eligible for SNAP benefits.
 Pell Grant recipients have an EFC of zero.

-Pell Grant recipients must meet the narrower list of student exceptions 30 days after the public health emergency officially ends.
+Pell Grant recipients must meet the narrower list of student exceptions 30 days after the public health emergency ends.

 Work Study